 Because of the Covid-19 pandemic, many of these planned services are on hold while we continue to organize so that we can provide these services when the pandemic is over.
-However, we are exploring how we can provide limited services that do not require in-person contact and remote (online) events that help build a sense of community.
+However, we are providing limited services that do not require in-person contact and remote (online) events that help build a sense of community.

 How did Parkland Village get started?

 In very early 2017, Mara Hoffman, who had learned about the village movement a number of years earlier, attended a talk on the village movement at her church.
 She felt inspired to subscribe to the Village to Village Network as an opportunity member.
 Soon after that, she convened a “town hall” meeting at her home with a number of residents of Parkland Hills.
 In April of that year, Mara gave a presentation on the village concept at the semi-annual meeting of the Parkland Hills Neighborhood Association.
 Rich Weiner, who like Mara, had earlier explored cohousing but wanted to remain in the neighborhood, embraced the village idea enthusiastically.
 In the summer of 2017, Rich, Mara, and several others met to discuss the kind of village they would want for Parkland Hills.
 That fall, they contacted friends and neighbors, including people who had attended the town hall meeting, and quickly formed a steering committee to move the project forward.
 We called the planned “village” Parkland Hills Village.
 During the following year, the steering committee further refined what we wanted to be as a village and how we wanted to govern ourselves.
 Among other things, we conducted an online survey and drafted a set of bylaws.
 At the beginning of 2019, we formed a New Mexico nonprofit corporation and obtained 501(c)(3) status from the IRS.
 The old steering committee became the new Board of Directors.

 How did Parkland Hills Village become Parkland Village?